West Australian Netball League: Men's division

-Between 2001 and 2004 the WANL featured a men's netball division.
-Bullets were the inaugural premiers.
-Coastals won the other three titles.
-The Men's Division was relaunched in 2018 featuring four teams – West Coast Warriors, Perth Lions, South East Demons and Wheatbelt Flames.
-West Coast Warriors would go on to win the first two titles before Roar dominated winning 4 in a row.
-In 2024, Rangers entered a men’s side in the competition and Peel Lightning followed suit in 2026.
+From 2001 to 2004, the West Australian Netball League had a men's division.
+The Bullets were the inaugural premiers, and the Coastals won the other three titles.
+The men's division was revived in 2018 with four teams: the West Coast Warriors, the Perth Lions, the South East Demons and the Wheatbelt Flames.
+The Warriors won the first two titles before the Lions won four in a row.
+The Rangers fielded a men's side in 2024, and the Peel Lightning followed suit two years later.

 Revamped competition

-Netball WA announced a revamped competition in 2019, initially with seven clubs (Comets, Rangers, Demons, Jets, Warriors and Roar), with Peel Lightning joining for the 2020 season.
-Now known as GIG WANL under a new sponsorship from the Gold Industry Group, the new format included an Open, 20U and Men's division with most games held at the Gold Netball Centre, rather than at local club venues.
-Jets and Lightning hold three home games per season in Eaton and Mandurah respectively.
-The 20U division was reworked to 21U for the 2024 season and beyond.
+Netball WA announced a revamped competition in 2019, initially with seven clubs (Comets, Rangers, Demons, Jets, Warriors and Roar); Peel Lightning joined for the 2020 season.
+Now known as GIG WANL and sponsored by the Gold Industry Group, the new format included open, 20U and men's divisions.
+Most games were played at the Gold Netball Centre, rather than at local-club venues.
+Jets and Lightning have three home games per season in Eaton and Mandurah, respectively.
+The 20U division was reworked to 21U for the 2024 season.

-Western Roar has been the dominant club since the new iteration of GIG WANL, winning two Open premierships, five 20U/21U premierships, and five Men's premierships including four in a row from 2022–2025.
-West Coast Warriors have won the most Open premierships with 3.
+Western Roar has been the dominant club in the GIG WANL, winning two open premierships, five 20U/21U premierships and five men's premierships, including four in a row from 2022 to 2025.
+West Coast Warriors have won the most open premierships (three).

 Clubs

-The 2026 season features the below eight clubs.
-The divisions in which they compete in are represented in green.
+The 2026 season features the following eight clubs.
+The divisions in which they compete in are in green.